CONTRIBUTOR INFO

 $100+

-• Jean-François L’archevêque Montpetit of Repentigny ongoing support for tree planting
+• Jean-François L’archevêque Montpetit of Repentigny for tree planting

 • Leslie Villatoro of Montreal for environmental education